History of Francisco Lindor in Timeline

 Others born on this day/year

-On June 1, 2018 Lindor became the fourth player in history to produce at least two doubles and two home runs in a single game twice in one season, following Rafael Palmeiro (1993), Jim Edmonds (2003), and Adrián Beltré (2007).
+In 2018, Francisco Lindor became the fourth player in history to produce at least two doubles and two home runs in a single game twice in one season, following Rafael Palmeiro (1993), Jim Edmonds (2003), and Adrián Beltré (2007).

-On July 10, 2018, Lindor scored his 80th run before the All-Star break, thus breaking the record for most by a Puerto Rican MLB player which was previously 79 runs in 1996 by Edgar Martínez.
+On July 10, 2018, Francisco Lindor scored his 80th run before the All-Star break, breaking the record for most by a Puerto Rican MLB player which was previously 79 runs in 1996 by Edgar Martínez.

-1997: Most Postseason Hits Since 1997
+1997: Postseason Hits Record

-On June 1, 2018 Lindor became the fourth player in history to produce at least two doubles and two home runs in a single game twice in one season, following Rafael Palmeiro (1993), Jim Edmonds (2003), and Adrián Beltré (2007).
+In 2018, Francisco Lindor became the fourth player in history to produce at least two doubles and two home runs in a single game twice in one season, following Rafael Palmeiro (1993), Jim Edmonds (2003), and Adrián Beltré (2007).

-On June 1, 2018 Lindor became the fourth player in history to produce at least two doubles and two home runs in a single game twice in one season, following Rafael Palmeiro (1993), Jim Edmonds (2003), and Adrián Beltré (2007).
+In 2018, Francisco Lindor became the fourth player in history to produce at least two doubles and two home runs in a single game twice in one season, following Rafael Palmeiro (1993), Jim Edmonds (2003), and Adrián Beltré (2007).

-2010: Lindor Plays in World Junior Baseball Championship
+2010: Lindor at the 2010 World Junior Baseball Championship

-August 2011: Signed with the Cleveland Indians
+August 2011: Signed with Cleveland Indians

 2011: Professional Career Begins